Composite Decking Cost

 Your choice of material comes down to your budget and performance preferences.
 If you're looking for the most cost-effective option, hollow core uncapped composite decking is your best choice.

-Your Garden's Current Condition
+Your Garden's Layout and Condition

 Depending on the current state of your garden, your project costs can rise or fall.

-You'll need to pay the cost of levelling your garden if it's currently uneven so that your decking fitters have an even surface to lay your composite safely.
+You'll need to pay the cost of levelling your garden if it's currently uneven, so that your decking fitters have an even surface to lay your composite safely.

 On top of this, you'll need to pay to remove the excess land.
 Garden waste removal costs around £200, depending on the volume.